 j=1j=jtΗΔΠΖj : The sum of the Daily Quantity Residuals of all the Pairs of Points (number:jt) on the said Day.

-The Daily Imbalance Position is considered positive (Daily Surplus) when the Daily Delivery of the Transmission User, after the substraction of the Daily Quantity delivered by the Transmission User through the Coupled Transmission Capacity for Delivery in the Pair of Coupled Points, is greater than the Daily Reception, and negative (Daily Deficit) when the Daily Delivery of the Transmission User is smaller than the Daily Reception, after the substraction of the Daily Quantity received by the Transmission User through the Coupled Transmission Capacity for Reception in the Pair of Coupled Points.
+The Daily Imbalance Position is considered positive (Daily Surplus) when the Daily Delivery of the Transmission User, after the subtraction of the Daily Quantity delivered by the Transmission User through the Coupled Transmission Capacity for Delivery in the Pair of Coupled Points, is greater than the Daily Reception, and negative (Daily Deficit) when the Daily Delivery of the Transmission User is smaller than the Daily Reception, after the subtraction of the Daily Quantity received by the Transmission User through the Coupled Transmission Capacity for Reception in the Pair of Coupled Points.

 The Operator, at the stage of Indicative Allocation, informs the Transmission Users on their estimated Daily Imbalance Position and the Daily Quantity Residual of each Pair of Coupled Points .